zinzloun/me-and-ai/grc-lab/README.md

 # 🛡️ Local GRC-LLM Lab

 A private, high-performance **Retrieval-Augmented Generation (RAG)** laboratory designed for GRC (Governance, Risk, and Compliance) analysts.
-This lab allows you to query framework documents (NIST CSF 2.0, SP 800-53, ISO Mappings) locally and securely using your GPU.
+This lab allows you to query framework documents (NIST CSF 2.0, SP 800-53, ISO Mappings) locally using your GPU.

 ## 🚀 Overview
 The system indexes PDF documents from a local folder into a **FAISS** vector database.